facebook/docusaurus/website/docs/search.md

 Docusaurus has **official support** for [Algolia DocSearch](https://docsearch.algolia.com).

-The service is **free** in most cases: just [apply to the DocSearch program](https://docsearch.algolia.com/apply).
+The service is **free** for any open-source project: just make sure to read the [checklist](https://docsearch.algolia.com/docs/who-can-apply/) and [apply to the DocSearch program](https://docsearch.algolia.com/apply).

-It works by regularly crawling the content of your website (the schedule is configurable from the web interface) and putting all the content in an Algolia index.
+DocSearch crawls your website once a week (the schedule is configurable from the web interface) and aggregates all the content in an Algolia index.
 This content is then queried directly from your front-end using the Algolia API.

 If your website is [not eligible](https://docsearch.algolia.com/docs/who-can-apply) for the free, hosted version of DocSearch, or if your website sits behind a firewall and is not public, then you can [run your own](https://docsearch.algolia.com/docs/run-your-own/) DocSearch crawler.